The *-Vertex-Reinforced Jump Process

-We introduce a non-reversible generalization of the Vertex-Reinforced Jump Process (VRJP), which we call $\star$-Vertex-Reinforced Jump Process ($\star$-VRJP).
-It can be seen as the continuous-time counterpart of the $*$-Edge-Reinforced Random Walk (\sERRWse) (see \cite{Bacallado1,BST20}), which is itself a non-reversible generalization of the original ERRW introduced by Coppersmith and Diaconis in 1986 \cite{coppersmith}.
-In contrast to the classical VRJP, the \sVRJP is not exchangeable after time-change, but we show that with some appropriate randomization of the initial local time, it becomes partially exchangeable after time-change.
-We provide a representation of the "randomized" \sVRJP as mixture of Markov jump processes with an explicit mixing measure, and show that the "non-randomized" \sVRJP can be written as a mixture of conditioned Markov processes.
-We also give a counterpart of the $\beta$-random potential introduced in \cite{STZ17} for the VRJP, which leads to new identities between integrals

 The purpose of this paper is to investigate a natural non-reversible generalization of the Vertex Reinforced Jump Process (VRJP).
-The VRJP is a time-continuous self-interacting jump process defined on a non directed conductance network.
-This process was proposed by Werner and investigated initially by Davis and Volkov (\cite{dv1}, see also \cite{bs}).
-In \cite{ST15}, it was shown to be intimately related on the one hand to the Edge Reinforced Random Walk, and on the other hand to a supersymmetric hyperbolic sigma-field introduced by Zirnbauer (\cite{zirnbauer91}) and investigated by Disertori, Spencer and Zirnbauer \cite{DSZ10,DS10}.
+The VRJP is a time-continuous self-interacting jump process defined on an undirected conductance network.
+This process was proposed by Werner and initially investigated by Davis and Volkov (\cite{dv1,dv2}, see also \cite{bs}).
+In \cite{ST15}, it was shown to be intimately related on the one hand to the Edge Reinforced Random Walk (ERRW), and on the other hand to a supersymmetric hyperbolic sigma-field introduced by Zirnbauer \cite{zirnbauer91} and investigated by Disertori, Spencer and Zirnbauer \cite{DSZ10,DS10}.
 These relations, together with the crucial estimates of \cite{DSZ10,DS10} and several other works \cite{ACK14,DST15,STZ17,SZ19,Poudevigne19}, allowed to clarify the picture about the recurrent/transient phases of the VRJP and the ERRW.

 The aim of this paper is to start a similar program for a family of processes interpolating between the non-directed case (ERRW and VRJP) and the fully directed case (directed ERRW, or equivalently the random walk in random Dirichlet environment, see below).